dotnet/docs-maui/docs/data-cloud/local-web-services.md

 #### Enable clear-text network traffic for all domains

-Clear-text network traffic for all domains can be enabled by setting the `UsesCleartextTraffic` property of the `Application` attribute to `true` in the *Platforms > Android > MainApplication.cs* file in your .NET MAUI app project.
-This should be wrapped in an `#if DEBUG` to ensure that it isn't accidentally enabled in a production app:
+Clear-text network traffic for all domains can be enabled by setting the `UsesCleartextTraffic` property of the `Application` attribute to `true`.
+This should be performed *Platforms > Android > MainApplication.cs* file in your .NET MAUI app project, and should be wrapped in an `#if DEBUG` to ensure that it isn't accidentally enabled in a production app:

 ```csharp
 #if DEBUG